MdAbubakar51/tvoc-gpo-kalman/README.md

 >
 > Md Abubakar Siddique et al., The University of Texas at El Paso

-A journal DOI and Zenodo archive DOI will be added here once the manuscript is accepted and the code release is finalised.
+A journal DOI will be added here once the manuscript is accepted and published.

 ---